AstraZeneca/peptide-tools/dimorphite_dl-1.2.4_for_rdkit_pI/README.md

 Citation
 --------

-If you use Dimorphite-DL in your research, please cite:
+If you use Dimorphite-DL_for_rdkit_pI in your research, please cite:

 Ropp PJ, Kaminsky JC, Yablonski S, Durrant JD (2019) Dimorphite-DL: An open-source program for enumerating the ionization states of drug-like small